Ehud Olmert: Biography

-Ehud Olmert was born near Binyamina in the British Mandate of Palestine.
-According to Olmert, his parents, Bella (Wagman) and Mordechai Olmert, escaped "persecution in Ukraine and Russia, and found sanctuary in Harbin, China.
-They immigrated to Israel to fulfill their dream of building a Jewish and democratic state living in peace in the land of our ancestors."
-His father later became a member of the Knesset for Herut.
-Olmert's childhood included membership in the Beitar Youth Organization and dealing with the fact that his parents were often blacklisted and alienated due to their affiliation with the Jewish militia group the Irgun.
-They were also part of Herut, the opposition to the long-ruling Mapai party.
-However, by the 1970s, this was proving less detrimental to one's career than during the 1950s.
+Ehud Olmert was born in 1945 near Binyamina in the British Mandate of Palestine.
+According to Olmert, his parents, Bella Wagman and Mordechai Olmert, escaped persecution in Ukraine and Russia, and found sanctuary in Harbin, China.
+Olmert's paternal family settled in Harbin after fleeing Samara in 1919.
+His father Mordechai grew up in the city and was a member of its local Betar branch.
+He and Wagman immigrated to mandatory Palestine from Harbin in 1933.
+Mordechai later became a politician and served as a member of the Knesset for Herut from 1955 to 1961.
+In 2004, Olmert visited China and paid his respects at the tomb of his grandfather in Harbin.
+Olmert said that his father had never forgotten his Chinese hometown after moving to Palestine.
+"When he died at the age of 88, he spoke his last words in Mandarin Chinese", he recalled.

 Olmert graduated from the Hebrew University of Jerusalem with degrees in psychology, philosophy and law.
 He opened a successful law partnership in Jerusalem.
 Olmert served with the Israel Defense Forces in the Golani Brigade.
 While in service he was injured and temporarily released.
 He underwent many treatments, and later completed his military duties as a journalist for the IDF magazine BaMahane.
 During the Yom Kippur War, he joined the headquarters of Ariel Sharon as a military correspondent.
 Already a member of the Knesset, he decided to go through an officer's course in 1980 at the age of 35.

-Olmert is married to Aliza, an author, playwright and artist.The couple has four biological children and an adopted daughter.
+Olmert is married to Aliza, an author, playwright and artist.
+The couple has four biological children and an adopted daughter.
 The oldest daughter, Michal, holds a master's in psychology and leads workshops in creative thinking.
-Another daughter Dana is a lecturer in literature at the Tel Aviv University, and the editor of a literature series.
+Another daughter Dana is a lecturer in literature at the Tel Aviv University, the editor of a literature series, and a member of the Israeli human rights organization Machsom Watch.
 She is a lesbian and lives with her partner in Tel Aviv.
 Her parents are accepting of her sexual orientation and partner.
-Dana is active in the Jerusalem branch of the Israeli human rights organization Machsom Watch.
-In June 2006 she attended a march in Tel Aviv protesting alleged Israeli complicity in the Gaza beach blast, which made her the subject of bitter criticism from right-wing personalities.

-Olmert's father Mordechai, a pioneer of Israel's land settlement and a former member of the Second and Third Knessets, grew up in the Chinese city of Harbin, where he led the local Betar youth movement.
-Olmert's grandfather J. J. Olmert settled in Harbin after fleeing post-World War I Russia.
-In 2004, Olmert visited China and paid his respects at the tomb of his grandfather in Harbin.
-Olmert said that his father had never forgotten his Chinese hometown after moving to what was then the British Mandate of Palestine, in 1933, at the age of 22.
-"When he died at the age of 88, he spoke his last words in Mandarin Chinese", he recalled.

 In October 2007, Olmert was diagnosed with prostate cancer.
-In April 2009, Olmert's spokesman said his cancer had deteriorated.